13 Kensington Palace Gardens: Appearance and layout

 The house is built using "buff-coloured bricks with Bath stone dressings" and has a symmetrical front facade.
 The house has two principal stories, a ground level "part storey" (which originally contained the female servants' quarters), and a 14-foot high fireproof basement which extended under the courtyard to the rear of the house.
 The front entrance of the house is a three-storey tower, originally topped with a bell-turret demolished in the 1920s.
 Above the front entrance is an oriel window and quatrefoil parapet.
 To the south, the house has a conservatory.

 From the front door there was a small entrance hall, with a library and dining room either side.
-The entrance hall lead to the saloon, at the centre of the house, which was two storeys high and topped by a skylight incorporating "embosed and coloured glass" featuring "shields, coats of arms, mottoes and monograms".
+The entrance hall led to the saloon, at the centre of the house, which was two storeys high and topped by a skylight incorporating "embossed and coloured glass" featuring "shields, coats of arms, mottoes and monograms".
 The saloon originally contained a stone staircase which was replaced with a double oak one in 1924.
 Also in 1924, the saloon was redecorated in oak panelling, and cantilevered landings added around three sides of the second storey of the room.
 The saloon was flanked by a serving room (adjacent to the dining room), a dressing room, the second (servants') staircase, and a waiting room.

 The saloon led onto a large picture gallery at the back of the house, which was flanked either side by two drawing rooms, one of which gave access through to the conservatory.

 With the exception of the saloon, the rooms were "very plain", the only design features being Gothic cornices.
 None of the original decorations survive in the principal rooms, however.

 The basement was 14 feet tall and extended underneath the courtyard to the south of the house: this contained the kitchen, scullery, pastry-room, stillroom, dairy, wash-house, laundry, butler's pantry, steward's room, servants' hall, men's cellars, dust-pit and closets.

 The property remained with the Stanhope family (Earls of Harrington) until the First World War.
 The inscription "Harrington House" remained over the door until the Soviet Embassy took possession, at which time it was painted over and replaced with the number 13.